15 min read

 The realization came from the interviews.
 Developers kept saying variations of the same thing: “I would use this if I could curl it” and “Does this work in my CI pipeline?”
 They did not want a new app to open.
 They wanted a tool that fit into workflows they already had.

 That changed the entire product direction.
 I stopped prototyping in visual tools and started building what the users actually asked for: a command-line interface, a REST API, and the processing engine behind them.
-I used AI as a development partner — first ChatGPT Codex, then Claude Code — not to generate throwaway prototypes, but to build real infrastructure iteratively, one capability at a time.
+I used AI as a partner across the entire workflow — first ChatGPT Codex, then Claude Code (CLI).
+Not just for development: I ran accessibility audits, SEO/SEM analysis, and information architecture evaluations through AI tools to rapidly test multiple layout possibilities and assess the feasibility of different design directions before committing engineering effort.
+The judgment on what to build stayed human; the speed of exploration multiplied.

 Terminal showing a batchlab crawl command processing a URL and returning structured Markdown, JSON, and JSON-LD artifacts in 3.2 seconds